 Pair-share ideas about how they could make the new person feel welcome.
 Discuss their ideas as a class.
-This is an excellent opportunity to revisit the students' pepeha (Appendix 6) from Theme 2: Activity 2.
-Every student, including the new person, can have a turn to say who they are and where they are from.
+This is an excellent opportunity to revisit the students' SHISHIKDISHIKO from MINIMUM from MINIM

 Introduce a teddy bear or a puppet as the new person in the class.
 Ask the class: